legoaggelos/GraveDemolisher/README.md

 Have fun!

 Note: I know the code is not very good.
 I tried my best.
 If you want to comment on it, please say it in a kind way and say what I did wrong/in a bad way and how I would do it in a better way.
 Please do not just say something like "your code is bad".

+The 1.0 branch will not be updated again.
+Only Post-1.0 and other branches will receive updates.